Adjust the Detection Range

 Try this: Test LED Brightness with Different Resistors

-As you work, put the cyber:bot board's power switch in position 0 for changing resistors, and position 1 for running the test.
-Also, the same script will run when you reconnect power, so you can pick up right where you left off with each test.
+• As you work, put set the cyber:bot board's PWR switch to position 0 for changing resistors, and to position 1 for running the test.
+When you set the PWR switch back to 1, the same script will run, so you can pick up right where you left off with each test.

 • Replace the 220 Ω resistor that goes from pin 7 to the LED’s cathode with a 470 Ω resistor.
 Note now how brightly the LED glows.